arcus/education_modules/sql_joins/sql_joins.md

 **Results**
 -----

-The result of a right join will be a table that has:
+The result of a full join will be a table that has:

 * Rows of data for students who appear in the left table only
 * Rows of data for students who appear in both tables